 main and to the

 stable/4.2.x (LTS) branches.
 They will trigger the release of

-Documentation fixes will be applied to master, and, if easily backported, to
+Documentation fixes will be applied to main, and, if easily backported, to

 the latest stable branch,